OfficeDev/Office-Samples/Word-Add-in-WritingAssistant/README.md

 ### Features
 - Use insertFileFromBase64 to insert a document into the open Word document.
-- Check erros, provid recommendations.
+- Check errors, provide recommendations.

 ## How to run this sample

 ### Prerequisites
-- [Node.js](https://nodejs.org) 16 or 18 or 20 (DELETE_THIS_LINE: Change the version no. according to the specific need of the sample) and [npm](https://www.npmjs.com/get-npm).
-To verify if you've already installed these tools, run the commands node -v and npm -v in your terminal.
+- [Node.js](https://nodejs.org) 16, 18, or 20 (18 is preferred) and [npm](https://www.npmjs.com/get-npm).
+To verify if you've already installed these tools, run the commands `node -v` and `npm -v` in your terminal.
 - [Office Add-in Dev Kit](https://marketplace.visualstudio.com/items?itemName=msoffice.microsoft-office-add-in-debugger) version 0.4.0 and higher.
 - Office connected to a Microsoft 365 subscription.
 You might qualify for a Microsoft 365 E5 developer subscription through the [Microsoft 365 Developer Program]( https://developer.microsoft.com/microsoft-365/dev-program), see [FAQ](